-For details of how your classification is calculated see: http://shuspace.shu.ac.uk/webapps/portal/frameset.jsp

-Then click on 'Rules and Regulations' at the bottom of the page, and 'Assessment and Awards' down the left hand side - see Regulation 11 within the document.
+At the end of the course your Foundation Degree will be classified as either pass, merit or distinction.
+For details of how the classification is calculated, see the assessment regulations at http://shuspace.shu.ac.uk/webapps/portal/frameset.jsp Then click on 'Rules and Regulations' at the bottom of the page, and 'Assessment and Awards' down the left hand side.
 You do not need to log in to view the procedures.
 You will also find a link to the procedures on your course Moodle site.

-What happens if you fail a module, whether a module can be compensated, retaking a failed module and the impact this may have on your progression through the course is explained in the assessment regulations.
+Information about what happens if you fail a module, whether a module can be compensated, retaking a failed module and the impact this may have on your progression through the course is explained in the assessment regulations.
 If you need to retake a failed module a fee will be calculated according to the number of credits involved.
 Please contact the Sheffield College University Centre for advice if this situation arises.